imbel/media-service-docker/README.md

 * Port forwarding over tcp 443 and 80 to traefik from your router, so services are made available from the internet.
 * User specific variables defined in both a `.secrets` and `.env` file, stored in the `host_init/` directory.
 For specifics on what to populate these with, see [the setup README](host_init/README.md) and [the sample environment file](host_init/sample.env).

+## usage

+1. Review [the setup README](host_init/README.md) and set up the host as well as create the necessary secrets file.
+Copy [the example environments file](host_init/sample.env) to the `host_init` directory as `.env`, populate all variables with your environment specific values.
+1. Once the init steps are completed, use `deploy.sh` to deploy services to your machine.
+1. To print all configuration files after being populated with user specific values..
+    ```bash
+    ./deploy.sh print /docker-deploy
+    ```

+1. To deploy services..
+    ```bash
+    ./deploy.sh deploy /docker-deploy
+    ```
+1. Review `docker stack services media` to ensure your containers are healthy.
+For any failures review `docker logs` an troubleshoot as needed.
+    1. If you run into errors with authelia generating a QR code when you first try to register a device, just retry the process.
+Not sure why, but this is a bug I have run into consistently.
+1. After successful authentication with authelia, configure your services.

 ## note

 This guide doesn't go into setting up the actual services, like radarr/sonarr/sabnzbd/jellyfin, so if using this you need to know how these work with download services. use public docs for information on each, google is your friend.